CQC home / WA-CELI

 Learning outcomes

-Under the guidance of expert facilitators, teams will learn and practice a broad range of collaborative leadership skills:
+Under the guidance of expert facilitators, teams learn and practice a broad range of collaborative leadership skills:

 • Examine how to move from hierarchical to collaborative leadership